LONGRIDERS CMC AUSTRLIA - History

 The club had been operating two club houses for some time as approximately half the membership was located either at Murray Bridge or in the Adelaide Hills.

-This mob, known as the South Australian chapter has developed over many years a very positive relationship with the local Aboriginal Community, this relationship also extends to Adelaide and some of the outcomes included successful runs with Indigenous brothers who ride to some of the Aboriginal communities throughout the state.
+This mob, known as the Murray Bridge chapter has developed over many years a very positive relationship with the local Aboriginal Community, this relationship also extends to Adelaide and some of the outcomes included successful runs with Indigenous brothers who ride to some of the Aboriginal communities throughout the state.

 These runs help to break down barriers, contribute to the reconciliation process, and benefit underprivileged kids & youth.
 This is achieved by providing rides for kids, music & dance entertainment, bar-b-q’s and event T shirts etc. as a fund raiser with profits going back into the communities.